SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 If the application can indicate that a stream can tolerate high delay the wireless router can opt to delay packets rather than drop during transient congestion periods.
 The application should also be able to convey that in some cases it has no specific information about relative delays, or expects the same delay tolerance for all media streams.

+REQ-DELAY-TOLERANCE: ??
+How is this different from three sections earlier??

 ### Burst Indication {#burst}